 Know your sizing – I suggest learning your measurements in both CM and IN so that no matter what it’s listed as online, you’re aware of where it may fall on you.
 Many times, refunds aren’t possible on eBay and Etsy, so it’s good to know that what you’re buying is either close to your sizing or can be tailored to your body.
 It’s important to remember that vintage sizing is very different than modern sizing so you always want to buy based on measured size, not labeled size.

-Use popular search terms – The following are my top 20 most used eBay search terms but you’ll want to figure out what works best for you and your search.
-I’m also in the middle of working on a guide with even more search terms and by category, so sign up here to be notified as soon as that becomes available.
+Use popular search terms – Below are my top 20 most used eBay search terms but you’ll want to figure out what works best for you and your search.
+I also have a list of my top 100 keywords/search terms and by category, so sign up here to get the list in your inbox.